Introducing the fall 2021 colors

 Because this shade is so striking, incorporate it into your outfit in small doses.
 That is, you may not want to wear an entire jumpsuit featuring this shade, but a top with black pants will strike an effective balance.
 Of course, one-piece outfits such as jumpsuits are on-trend and super convenient.
 So, if you want to incorporate aubergine into a garment that covers your whole body, either select a piece that features the shade in a pattern among other colors, or break it up with different colored accessories.
 Shades that go well with aubergine include neutrals, dark greens and golden yellows.

 When ladies wonder how to wear blue, they usually have the spring and summer months in mind.
 Not anymore.
 Cobalt, a vibrant shade of blue, is on-trend this fall.
-It looks fabulous on any skin tone, making it an easy color to wear for any woman and in any way.
+It looks fabulous on any skin tone color, making it an easy color to wear for any woman and in any way.

 Easily the brightest of all the fall shades, cobalt is the perfect tone for adding pops of color into your ensemble.
 Draw attention to your small waist with a cobalt handbag.
 A purse that tucks neatly under your shoulder and falls above the hips automatically draws eyes to this point.
 Or, counterbalance your top half with a cobalt statement shoe.
 A lovely pointed-toe heel will draw out the line of your legs, contributing to a leaner shape.